MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 A lot of the stimulus money that's being paid is going to China.
 Americans are using stimulus payments to buy products from China.

 The budget deficit is at 19% and that doesn't even count "one off items" that are really recurring expenses (like natural disasters and wars).
-The government chooses to mislead the population on how big the bugdet deficit really is.
+The government chooses to mislead the population on how big the budget deficit really is.
 If you factor in these expenses, the deficit is really 23% of GDP.

 Gundlach doesn't agree that the economy was great in 2019 / early 2020 (pre COVID).
 That economic growth was based on an increase in the deficit.
 Increasing the deficit to buy products from other countries is not real economic growth.